Afang Soup

 Allow the soup to cool completely before storing.
 This helps maintain its texture and prevents spoilage.

-Transfer the soup into an airtight container and refrigerate for up to 2โ3 days.
+Transfer the soup into an airtight container and refrigerate for up to 2–3 days.

-If you want to store it for a longer period, you can freeze it for up to 2 weeks.
+Also, if you want to store it for a longer period, you can freeze it for up to 2 weeks.
 Afang soup freezes well because of its rich oil content, which helps preserve both flavor and texture.

 Reheating: